What Is Sensory Memory And Why Is It Important?

 There are many examples of sensory memory, as the senses are constantly at work, feeding our brains information.
 When you are typing on your keyboard and feel that tingle in your finger pad as your finger leaves the key, this is sensory memory.
 You are remembering the feel of the key even though you are no longer touching it.
 It only lasts for a moment, but it is there, nonetheless.

 The most common example of iconic memory is when you look at an object and close your eyes and still see the object (albeit very briefly).
 For example, if you look at a bright light bulb and close your eyes, you will still see it for a split second before it goes away.
-If you were asking someone about a book and they flashed you the cover for a brief moment, your mind would remember that cover for a very short period of time before relaying it for future retrieval to the short-term memory.
+If you were asking someone about a book and they flashed you the cover for a moment, your mind would remember that cover for a very short period of time before relaying it for future retrieval to the short-term memory.

 The example of echoic memory that is easiest to consider is the pitch of a voice.
-If someone suddenly screeches in a high pitch, then goes silent, your mind remembers that pitch for a brief moment before discarding it.
+If someone suddenly screeches in a high pitch, then goes silent, your mind remembers that pitch for momentarily before discarding it.
 This is why you may cringe for a split second after the screech has already ended.
 When you hear someone say something important, the auditory memory holds on to it for a split second before relaying it to your short-term memory for storage.

 A good example of haptic memory is pushing a button or running your finger over a zipper.
 For a split second, after your finger leaves the object, your mind will remember the feeling the stimuli elicited.
 If you are really paying attention, you may notice it as a slight tingle in the pad of your finger.
-When you touch something hot—such as a stove—as a young child, haptic memory recalls the pain for a moment before moving that information to short-term memory, which then relays it to long-term memory, so that you remember not to touch the stove again.
+When you touch something hot—such as a stove—as a young child, haptic memory recalls the pain almost instantaneously before moving that information to short-term memory, which then relays it to long-term memory, so that you remember not to touch the stove again.

 Mismatch Negativity (MMN)